The Impending Biomed Tech Shortage: How Will It Impact Hospitals?

 How Can Hospitals Manage the Biomed Tech Shortage?

-The good news is that new approaches to recruiting, utilizing, training, and retaining talent can help hospitals cope with the shortage.
+The good news is that new approaches to recruiting, utilizing, training, and retaining talent can help healthcare facilities cope with the shortage.

 Alleviate BMET Stress Points